Gwinnett County Divorce Lawyers

 Skilled Divorce Lawyers to Litigate Your Contested Divorce

-When couples cannot reach an agreement on one or more of the ancillary issues of their divorce, they must have a hearing on any outstanding issues.
-The divorce is then considered contested.
-Of course, the divorce can be contested at the start if a spouse files under any of the traditional grounds for divorce, which are:
+When couples cannot reach an agreement on one or more of the ancillary issues of their divorce, they must have a hearing on outstanding issues.
+The divorce is then considered contested, which will result in one or more issues being litigated in court by each spouse’s attorney and ultimately decided by a judge.
+Of course, the divorce can be contested at the start if one spouse chooses to file under any of the traditional grounds for divorce, which are:

 - Conviction and imprisonment for more than two years for an offense involving moral turpitude

 - Confinement for incurable insanity

 - Cruel and inhuman treatment which endangers the life of the other spouse